quicwg/base-drafts/draft-ietf-quic-tls.md

 sources can be discarded.

-### WINDOW_UPDATE Frames
+### Updates to Data and Stream Limits

+`MAX_DATA`, `MAX_STREAM_DATA`, `BLOCKED`, `STREAM_BLOCKED`, and `MAX_STREAM_ID`
-`WINDOW_UPDATE` frames MUST NOT be sent unprotected.
+frames MUST NOT be sent unprotected.

-Though data is exchanged on stream 1, the initial flow control window is sufficiently large to allow the TLS handshake to complete.
+Though data is exchanged on stream 1, the initial flow control window on that stream is sufficiently large to allow the TLS handshake to complete.
 This limits the maximum size of the TLS handshake and would prevent a server or client from using an abnormally large certificate chain.

 Stream 1 is exempt from the connection-level flow control window.

+Consequently, there is no need to signal being blocked on flow control.

+Similarly, there is no need to increase the number of allowed streams until the handshake completes.

 ### Denial of Service with Unprotected Packets